SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Model selection methods for sequence of random objects driven by context tree models

-To guarantee the stability of the estimate, we perform the projection several times using different Brownians, which implies performing several hypothesis tests.
-We only reject the null hypothesis that the distributions are the same if the number of rejected hypothesis exceeds a certain threshold.
-This threshold was derived according to a binomial distribution where the probability of success corresponds to the probability of rejecting an individual test assuming the null hypothesis is true.
+The statistic in equation \eqref{eq:Delta-funcional} depends on the a random direction $W$.
+For this reason, to improve the stability of the estimate we test the null hypothesis \eqref{eq:H0-functional} several times using different Brownian bridges.
+We conclude that the sets of functions associated to the elements of the terminal subtree $\hat{\tau}_u$ do not have the same distribution, and consequently, we do not prune the subtree $\hat{\tau}_u$, if the number of rejections exceeds a certain threshold.
+This threshold is derived according to a binomial distribution with probability of success $\alpha$.
+Formally, fixed a string $s\in A^*$, a significant level $\alpha$ and consider $N$ independent Brownian bridges $W_1,\ldots,W_N$.
+Compute the test statistics $\Delta^{W_1}_n, \ldots, \Delta^{W_N}_n$ and define

-We refer the reader to \cite{Duarte:19} for technical details on this method including proof of its consistency.